 09 of 10

 Birdsong Organic Cafe, located in a lane off Hill Road near Ranwar Village, is an ideal place to stop for a bite to eat when exploring the street art in the neighborhood.
 The high ceilings of this bohemian cafe create a feeling of space and its huge windows let in an abundance of natural light.
 The owners are renowned for their baking.
 Although all the ingredients are organic, it's still possible to indulge in comfort food such as lasagna and pizza.
 There are plenty of gluten-free and vegan options on the menu too, and jaggery (unrefined sugar) is used as a sweetener.
 Wash it all down with a yummy juice or smoothie for extra goodness.

 10 of 10

-India's premium Brooke Bond Taj Mahal tea brand launched its own tea house in Bandra West in 2015, and it's so quaint and inviting!
+India's premium Brooke Bond Taj Mahal tea brand launched its own tea house in Bandra West in 2015, and it is quaint and inviting.
 As is common in the neighborhood, it occupies an old restored heritage bungalow, giving it the ideal setting to bring out the romance of tea.
 More than 40 varieties are on offer, with tea for everyone from trendy chai latte drinkers to those who'd prefer to sip on something more exotic.
 The teas are pared with food especially designed to complement them.
 Even the crockery has been exquisitely designed to enhance the experience.
 Customers can have an impromptu tea tasting session, enjoy a traditional high tea with scones, or relax with one of the books that are strewn around.